 The Admissions Committee is responsible for reviewing student applications, interviewing students, and making recommendations regarding admission.
-Any BASP faculty member may serve on the Admissions Committee.
+Any BASP faculty member may serve on the Admissions Committee, with the provision that members must commit to reviewing the files of all applicants and interviewing at least 75% of students interviewed.
 All BASP students may be involved in the admissions process, help interview applicants, and give feedback to the Admissions Committee and BASP Faculty.
 However, students will not have access to applicant or student files.
 Final decisions about admissions are made by consensus of Core BASP Faculty attending the Admissions Decision Meeting.